 The UPU Addressing the World Initiative provides a good example of an institution that has placed sustainability of public infrastructure at the forefront by improving address systems -a seemingly trivial component of infrastructure.
-The overriding characteristic of infrastructure is that for it to be sustainable, it has to be maintained, but sustainable infrastructure is a very expensive endeavour, and resources for the creation, operation and maintenance of public infrastructure are usually not available in developing nations.
+The overriding characteristic of infrastructure is that for it to be sustainable, it has to be maintained, but sustainable infrastructure is a very expensive endeavour, and resources for the creation, operation and maintenance of public services and the acompanying infrastructure are usually not available in developing nations.

 The lack of adequate postal services means that, for example, the cost of garbage pick up, disposal, and of sewer-line installation and wastewater treatment cannot be shared among users.
 The result is people living next to mounds and ever hills made up of garbage, of children playing along open sewers, and of inland and coastal waterways wallowing in refuse.